flutter/website/src/development/ui/advanced/shaders.md

 Uniforms are set using [FragmentShader.setFloat] or [FragmentShader.setSampler], depending on the type of uniform.
 Float values includes floats and vec2, vec3, and vec4.
 Sampler values are only `sampler2D`.

 The correct index for each uniform is determined by the order of the uniforms as defined in the fragment program.
-For data types that are composed of multiple floats such as a vec4, more than one call to [setFloat] is required.
+For data types that are composed of multiple floats such as a vec4, more than one call to [FragmentShader.setFloat] is required.

 For example, given the following uniforms in a fragment program: